Vinnie Pasquantino Player Props: Royals vs. Rangers

 Vinnie Pasquantino At The Plate

-- Pasquantino leads Kansas City in OBP (.361) this season, fueled by eight hits.

-- Pasquantino enters this game on a four-game hitting streak.
-In his last outings, he's hitting .375 with one homer.
+- Pasquantino has eight hits this season and a team-best OBP of .350.

-- Pasquantino has gotten a hit in six of 10 games this year (60.0%), with multiple hits twice.
+- This year, Pasquantino has totaled at least one hit in six of 11 games (54.5%), and had multiple hits twice.

-- He has scored in three of 10 games so far this year.
+- He has scored in three games this year (27.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.